Bake to the roots

 1. Wash, peel and dice the rhubarb finely and set aside.
 Wash the raspberries and dry them.

-3. Preheat the oven to 350°F (180°C).
+3. Preheat the oven to 180°C (350°F).
 Line a baking sheet with baking parchment and set aside.
-Use a cookie scoop or two tablespoons and place portions of dough with enough space in between on the baking sheet (between 6-8 max.) – the cookies spread a lot.
-Bake for 12-15 minutes.
-Take out of the oven and let cool down a bit on the baking sheet, then transfer to a wire rack and let cool down completely.
+Use a cookie scoop or two tablespoons and place portions of dough with enough space in between on the baking sheet (about 6-8 cookies max.) – the cookies spread a lot.
+Bake them for about 12-15 minutes.
+Take the cookies out of the oven and let them cool down a bit on the baking sheet, then transfer them to a wire rack and let them cool down completely.
 Repeat with the remaining dough.
-The cookies can be stored in the fridge up to three days.
+Because of the berries you should store the cookies in a cool place.

 2. Die Butter mit den beiden Zuckersorten in eine große Schüssel geben und hell und luftig aufschlagen.
 Das Ei und den Vanille Extrakt dazugeben und gut unterrühren.
 Mehl mit Natron, Backpulver und Salz vermischen und dann zur Rührschüssel dazugeben und nur kurz unterrühren.
 Den gewürfelten Rhabarber und die Himbeeren dazugeben und sehr vorsichtig unterheben – je mehr die Himbeeren zermatschen, umso weicher wird der Teig.
 Für mindestens 1 Stunde in den Kühlschrank stellen.

-3. Den Ofen auf 180°C (350°F) vorheizen.
+3. Den Ofen auf 180°C (350°F) Ober-/Unterhitze vorheizen.
 Ein Backblech mit Backpapier auslegen und zur Seite stellen.
 Mit einem Eisportionierer oder Cookie Scoop Teigportionen mit genügend Abstand auf das Blech setzen (max.
-6-8) und dann für 12-15 Minuten backen.
+6-8 Stück auf einmal) und dann für etwa 12-15 Minuten backen.
 Die Cookies aus dem Ofen holen und ein Weilchen auf dem Blech abkühlen lassen, bis man sie bewegen kann, dann auf einem Kuchengitter komplett auskühlen lassen.
 Mit dem restlichen Teig wiederholen.
+Wegen der Himbeeren sollte man die Cookies kühl lagern.

 Rhubarb Raspberry Cookies | Bake to the roots